With human contact a no-no, Minneapolis police are getting creative with officer training

 "Whereas this training is modified from previous years, we certainly feel that this training is very good," Elder said.
 "This continues to be proven in skills assessments in each block of training."

-Classes were moved to a large gym at the department’s training facility in north Minneapolis, with recruits sitting at desks spaced six feet apart and instructors using microphones to be heard.
+Classes were moved to a large gym at the department's training facility in north Minneapolis, with recruits sitting at desks spaced 6 feet apart and instructors using microphones to be heard.

 Recruits also are observing social distancing at the firing range and during physical training, Blackwell wrote in an e-mail: "No formation running, spaced out for sprints, no [physical training] that would require handing off equipment to one another."

-The MPD so far has had only three confirmed positive cases, along with an unspecified number of employees who went into self-quarantine after possibly being exposed to the virus.
+The department so far has had only three confirmed cases, along with an unspecified number of employees who went into self-quarantine after possibly being exposed to the virus.

 Part of the reason the department hasn't been hit as hard as other places, officials said, is because Minneapolis was already dusting off playbooks from past outbreaks by the time COVID-19 arrived locally in March.

-Some mandatory training is still going on, but has been adapted to reduce exposure.
+Some mandatory training is still going on, but it has been adapted to reduce exposure.

 Blackwell said that for officers receiving instruction on using a Taser, class sizes are being kept smaller to give people plenty of room to spread out.
 The same is true of the rifle qualifying course, which also will limit the number of officers when those classes start later this month, she said.
 Both courses are required for officers and recruits alike.